-8. If you would like to correct some colors under the simulation, you can simply go ahead to process the photos as usual, and you will see the effect on the print-out.
+8. If you would like to correct some colors under the simulation, you can simply go ahead to process the photos as usual, and you will see the effect on the print out.

-9. If you are satisified with processing, now the photo is ready for print.
-Before you send your photos to your photo lab or print shop, it is always a good practice to convert your photos to your monitor ICC profile and embed the profile with your photos.
+9. If you are satisified with processing, now the photo is ready for printing.
+Before you send your photos to your photo lab or print shop, it is always good practice to convert your photos to your monitor ICC profile and embed the profile with your photos.
 In this way, you local photo lab or print shop could see what the photos are like on your monitor.

 Figure 8.: ‘Before Simulation’ (top of the figure) and ‘After Simulation’ (bottom of the figure).

 Most photos nowadays are not printed at all, but published mainly on the web.
 This will be much more tricky to deal with than print cases if you would like the colors to be correct for everyone.
 We have no knowledge of what kind of monitors that the viewers might have, therefore, we could only assume sRGB monitors will be used.
 So it is the viewer’s responsibility to make sure their monitors comply with sRGB requirements.
 Before publishing the photos on the internet, let us convert them to the sRGB color space.
 The steps are shown in the following:

 1. Go to ‘Edit’ -> ‘Convert to Profile’ (as shown in Figure 9).

 2. In the pop-up window, select ‘sRGB IEC61966-2.1’ in the drop-down box under ‘Destination Space’ (as shown in Figure 10).